gyorilab/adeft/README.md

 # adeft

-adeft (Acromine based Disambiguation of Entities From Text context) is a utility for building models to disambiguate acronyms and other abbreviations of biological terms in the scientific literature.
+Adeft (Acromine based Disambiguation of Entities From Text context) is a utility for building models to disambiguate acronyms and other abbreviations of biological terms in the scientific literature.
 It makes use of an implementation of the [Acromine](http://www.chokkan.org/research/acromine/) algorithm developed by the [NaCTeM](http://www.nactem.ac.uk/index.php) at the University of Manchester to identify possible longform expansions for shortforms in a text corpus.